-The combination of a detailed analysis of risk assessment data pulled from various sources throughout the region and collaborative discussions amongst regional partners, the North Central Region Healthcare Coalition was able to identify the top threats and hazards to the region's health and medical system: communicable disease/epidemic; severe weather; flood; information technology (IT) failure, including cyber-terrorism; mass casualty incident; and utility failure.
+The combination of a detailed analysis of risk assessment data pulled from various sources throughout the region and collaborative discussions amongst regional partners, the North Central Region Healthcare Coalition was able to identify the top threats and hazards to the region's health and medical system: communicable disease/epidemic; severe weather; healthcare facility evacuation; information technology (IT) failure, including cyber-terrorism; utility failure; and medical surge.
 All of these events carry the potential for significant human, infrastructure, and/or economic impact resulting in disruptions in healthcare service delivery.
 Although the NCR HCC takes an all-hazards approach to planning, it is important to recognize those threats and hazards that carry an increased risk to the region.

 In addition to identifying the top regional threats and hazards, the NCR HCC outlined gaps in the current preparedness, response, and recovery systems and structure.
-The gaps presented in this assessment include: lack of a regional health and medical communications framework; gaps in regional information sharing during an event; no formalized process for regional hospital coordination; limited ability to identify and allocate resources at the regional level; and gaps in processes related to cross-jurisdictional and cross-disciplinary coordination.
-The coalition is committed to continue working to address these gaps collaboratively with the goal being to increase capabilities on a regional level which, in turn, will support the planning and response initiatives aligned with those hazards and threats that present the greatest risk.
+The gaps presented in this assessment include: lack of an implemented regional health and medical communications framework; gaps in regional information sharing during an event; regional implementation of the NCR Regional Hospital Coordination Plan; limited ability to identify and allocate resources at the regional level; and gaps in processes related to cross-jurisdictional and cross-disciplinary coordination.
+The coalition is committed to continue working to address these gaps collaboratively with the goal being to increase capabilities on a regional level, which, in turn, will support the planning, and response initiatives aligned with those hazards and threats that present the greatest risk.

-The information included in this NCR HCC Joint Risk Assessment will be utilized by the coalition, and its key stakeholders, to develop and prioritize planning, training, and exercise initiatives moving forward.
-This includes the development of the 2019-2020 NCR HCC Strategic Plan, development of the NCR HCC Response Plan, and the completion of the 2019 NCR HCC Training Needs Assessment and Workshop.
+The coalition, and its key stakeholders, to develop and prioritize planning, training, and exercise initiatives moving forward, will utilize the information included in this NCR HCC Joint Risk Assessment.
+This includes the development of the 5-Year NCR HCC Strategic Plan, completion of annual work plans, revisions to existing regional plans, and the development of clinical annexes to support the NCR HCC Response Plan.
 Additionally, the outcomes of this assessment will support the future funding of HPP projects within the region.
-As has been done in the past, all of these efforts will be coordinated and aligned with the work being done within the larger regional and state emergency management systems.
+As has been done in the past, all of these efforts will be coordinated and aligned with the more broad regional and state emergency management systems.